 We try to make the divorce process as stress-free and simple as possible for you.
 However, we do not shy away from taking cases to trial when necessary.
 Our Los Angeles divorce attorneys have extensive experience handling the most complicated divorce and separation cases.

-Call us today to schedule your free initial consultation with an experienced legal separation attorney in Los Angeles, California.
+Call us today to schedule your initial consultation with an experienced legal separation attorney in Los Angeles, California.

 What Is a Separation Agreement?

 A separation agreement is a voluntary agreement between spouses.
 You can enter a separation agreement at any time during divorce proceedings.

 You can resolve all issues you would address in the divorce through a negotiated separation agreement.

 Examples of issues addressed in a separation agreement include:

 - Property division (California is a community property state)

 - Child custody and parenting plans

 - Division of marital debts